fjwright/REDUCE-IDE/README.md

 * Use Emacs parsing in preference to heuristics.
 * The command `reduce-kill-procedure` now takes an argument.
 * Operations based on procedures now support `matrixproc`, `listproc`, and procedure type declarations.
 They report a user error if they fail.
+* Highlight group delimiters the same as block delimiters.
+* Restructure font-lock levels to be strictly inclusive.
+* Fix some font-lock errors.